 If a third conviction occurs, it’s prison for two to ten years.
 The fine can be as high as $10,000.

-Operators may use their right not to submit to a BAC test.
-However, doing so will cause suspension of their vehicle driver’s license for at least 180 days.
+Operators may use their Constitutional right not to submit to a BAC test.
+But doing so will cause suspension of their vehicle driver’s license for at least 180 days.

 So it’s a very good idea not to drink and boat.

 IV.
-Get Good Advice about Drinking Laws in Texas
+Good Advice about Drinking Laws in Texas

 Alcohol laws can change over time.
 So can their interpretation.
 They can be hard to understand.
 Do not rely on this website.
 Nor on any other site.

 Get advice about Texas alcohol laws from an expert.
-That’s a lawyer who holds a license in the state.
+That is a lawyer who holds a license in the state.
 And it’s clear that laws and enforcement vary widely.
-Therefore, it’s a good idea to select a lawyer practicing in your locale.
+So it’s a good idea to select a lawyer practicing in your locale.